 - Rooms will be cleaned and ventilated between appointments for 30 minutes.
-This will also reduce crowding in the reception area during payment and booking as we will not be doing back-to-back appointments.
+This will also reduce crowding in the reception area during payment and appointment booking.

-A brief overview of what to expect when you come to visit us can be found by viewing the Floor Map here.
+A brief overview of what to expect when you come to visit us can be found by viewing the Patient's Journey here.